 Sometimes, you read a book and it fills you with this weird evangelical zeal, and you become convinced that the shattered world will never be put back together unless and until all living humans read the book.
 And then there are books like An Imperial Affliction, which you can’t tell people about, books so special and rare and yours that advertising your affection feels like betrayal.

 Hazel describes her love for books in the quote above.
 She explained that stories plug up the holes of doubts punched into a person by their experiences of pain, betrayal, love, and happiness.
 Hazel described the feeling of attachment to a single book.
-When Hazel realized that ‘An Imperial Affliction’ reflected her life, she became overly attached to the novel.
-She described her attachment as a fanatical zeal that made her not want to let anyone know about the book.
+When Hazel realizes that “An Imperial Affliction” reflects her life, she becomes overly attached to the novel.
+She described her attachment as a fanatical zeal that made her not want to tell anyone about the book.